srph/e-dental-re/README.md

 ## Changes

-- This project does not support file uploads.
+- This project does not have user avatars / file uploads.
 - This has the `calendar` to improve the `Schedules` module UX.
 - Schedules from past dates are no longer manageable.